aws-samples/karpenter-blueprints/blueprints/disruption-budgets/README.md

 ## Purpose

-A Karpenter’s NodePool disruption budgets can be used to rate limit Karpenter’s voluntary disruptions, if no budget is set their is a default of 10% set.
+Karpenter's actions like consolidation, drift detection and `expireAfter`, allow users to optimize for cost in the case of consolidation, keep up with the latest security patches and desired configuration, or ensure governance best practices, like refreshing instances every N days.
+These actions cause, as a trade-off, some level of disruption in the cluster caused by expected causes.
+To control the trade-off between, for example, being on the latest AMI (drift detection) and nodes restarting when that happens we can use disruption controls and confgiure disruption budgets in the Karpenter NodePool configuration.
+If no disruption budget is configured their is a default of 10%.
 When calculating if a budget will block nodes from disruption, Karpenter checks if the number of nodes being deleted is greater than the number of allowed disruptions.
 Budgets take into consideration voluntary disruptions through expiration, drift, emptiness and consolidation.
 If there are multiple budgets defined in the NodePool, Karpenter will honour the most restrictive of the budgets.

 By applying a combination of disruptions budgets and Pod Disruptions Budgets (PDBs) you get both application and platform voluntary disruption controls, this can help you move towards continually operations to protect workload availability.
 You can learn more about Karpenter NodePool disruption budges and how the Kapenter disruption controllers works in the [Karpenter documentation](https://karpenter.sh/docs/concepts/disruption/#disruption-controller).